BugMaker-Boyan/BugMaker-Boyan.github.io/_pages/about.md

 - *2025.01*: &nbsp;🎉🎉 I was awarded the **Merit Prize** for the 2024 DSA Excellent Research Award!
 - *2024.09*: &nbsp;🎉🎉 Paper [Are Large Language Models Good Statisticians?](https://arxiv.org/abs/2406.07815) has been accepted by NIPS'24.
 - *2024.06*: &nbsp;🎉🎉 Paper [The Dawn of Natural Language to SQL: Are We Fully Ready?](https://arxiv.org/abs/2406.01265) has been accepted by VLDB'24.
-- *2024.04*: &nbsp;🎉🎉 Ppaer [Efficient Deep Spiking Multilayer Perceptrons With Multiplication-Free Inference](https://ieeexplore.ieee.org/abstract/document/10535518) has been accepted by TNNLS'24.
+- *2024.04*: &nbsp;🎉🎉 Paper [Efficient Deep Spiking Multilayer Perceptrons With Multiplication-Free Inference](https://ieeexplore.ieee.org/abstract/document/10535518) has been accepted by TNNLS'24.

 # 📝 Publications